simon387/notes/espanolo_y_catala_y_barcelona/barcelona.md

 1. Believe in no one.
 2. Pay attention to everything, especially in Guiri-land.
-3. When out with a girl (especially asian ones), always check for her personal objects like bags, mobile phone, cameras, etc... .
+3. When out with a girl (especially asian ones), always check for her personal objects like bags, mobile phone, camera, etc... .
 4. Use it or lose it *"ogni lasciata, è persa"*
 5. Download offline google maps
 6. Download offline google translate